About Jesus Steve Sweetman

 We live our existence in life with partial understanding of all

-manhood, or you might say we will
+manhood, or you might say, we will mature.

 Our lack of understanding and imperfections will be left behind.

 mirror, then we shall see face to face."

 Here Paul uses another analogy to explain his thinking.

 It is like looking into a dirty mirror and not really being able to

-see our face as we would like.
-But

-someday that mirror will be clean and
+see our face as we would like, but, someday that mirror will be clean and

 we will see face to face.